-Dengue occurs year-round in Vietnam and SEA, with peak usually in rainy seasons, April to October in the north and June to December in the south.
+Dengue occurs year-round in Vietnam and SEA, with the peak usually in rainy seasons, April to October in the north and June to December in the south.
 However, in 2017, Dengue has become an outbreak in many provinces and cities across the countries.

-Most affected areas include: An Giang, Bing Duong, Da Nang, Dong Nai, Dong Thap, Hanoi, Ho Chi Minh City, Khanh Hoa, Soc Trang and Tien Giang.
+Most affected areas include An Giang, Bing Duong, Da Nang, Dong Nai, Dong Thap, Hanoi, Ho Chi Minh City, Khanh Hoa, Soc Trang and Tien Giang.

 Dengue is caused by Dengue virus, borne only by mosquitoes.
 There are four types of viruses (DENV-1 to 4), which means a human can be infected 4 times throughout his/her lifetime.
 The viruses are transmitted through the bite of infected Aedes aegypti and Aedes albopictus female mosquitoes that feed both indoors and out outdoors during daytime, especially from 8:00-10:00 in the morning and before nightfall.
 Standing water, including puddles, water tanks, containers and old tires are places where mosquitoes thrive.

 The high fever, potentially over 40 °C (104 °F), usually lasts from two to seven days.
 The rash is accompanied with symptoms of flushed skin, described as “islands of white in a sea of red”.
-Also mild bleeding from mucous membranes of the mouth and the nose might appear.
+Also, mild bleeding from mucous membranes of the mouth and the nose might appear.

 Dengue is related to Zika Virus, Yellow Fever, West Nile Virus, and Japanese Encephalitis.
 It can be misdiagnosed for Chikungunya, Zika Virus, or Yellow Fever.